-A huge industry has grown up around SEO, which is far too large a topic to cover completely here, and the goalposts are constantly moving, but essentially there are some basic rules to follow.
+A huge industry has grown up around SEO, which is far too large a topic to cover completely here, and the rules are constantly changing/goalposts are constantly moving, but essentially there are some basic rules to follow.

 Over the years SEO experts have used endless tricks to fool Google, in an attempt to get sites up the rankings, often successfully…for a while anyway.
 They are always found out and the site penalized as a result.

-The criteria of what’s acceptable are also continually evolving as Google strives to reward ‘genuine’ sites.
+The criteria of was what’s acceptable is also continually evolving as Google strives to reward ‘genuine’ sites.
 They’re getting better all the time at catching out the tricksters or practitioners of so called ‘black hat optimisation’.

-Your site should be 'responsive' so it works on any device in any common browser.
+Your site should be responsive.
+Meaning one that works on any device in any common browser.

 If you view the site on a mobile phone do the text and buttons become too small to read or disappear off the edge of the screen?
 If so, not only are you annoying up to half your visitors but also damaging your search engine ranking.